Testimonials

 how much I could change.

-My encounter with Shiseido Life Quality Makeup was at a lecture meeting held for the patients’ association.
-At the meeting, they also conducted a makeup demonstration, and I took part in a trial after the demo.
-Back then, I thought that it was a complete waste to even wear makeup, so I did not.
+I first encountered Shiseido Life Quality Makeup at a session held for the patients’ association.
+At the session, they also conducted a makeup demonstration, and I took part in a trial after the demo.
+Back then, I thought that it was a complete waste to wear makeup, so I did not bother using it.
 Yet, when I tried this cover makeup, I got really excited seeing how different my face looked.
 It was truly like magic.
 It was not a case of totally regaining my former self, but I think I had discovered a new me.

 With makeup,